Nov05/kaggle--feedback-prize-ell/README.md

 *2. From n1v12 to v13, with a few more epochs, there is a little improvement.
 However, the scores 0.88+ are way larger than the column-mean baseline score 0.644, which indicates some problem with the model or the training.
 It turned out that the shuffling of the test data caused the problem.*

 *3. Submission n2v1 and n1v18 used a different cutome model, which has one `attention` pooling layer and only one fully connected layer.
-Mixed techniques are adopted during the traing, such as `gradient accumulation`, `layerwise learning rate decay`, `Automatic Mixed Precision`, `Multilabel Stratified K-Fold`, `Fast Gradient Method`, etc..
+Mixed techniques were adopted during the traing, such as `gradient accumulation`, `layerwise learning rate decay`, `Automatic Mixed Precision`, `Multilabel Stratified K-Fold`, `Fast Gradient Method`, etc..
 These techniques largely imporved the final score.
-With a pre-trained model, train only 5 epochs, less than 10,000 seconds, could get very close to the best score.*
+With a pre-trained model, train only 5 epochs, less than 10,000 seconds, we could get very close to the best score.*

 * Code repo structure explained
-	* `main.py` - provides a command-line interface for a package
+	* `main.py` - entry point, provides a command-line interface for a package
 	* `config.py` - all the configurations
 	* `sklearn_transformers.py` - generate fasttext and deberta features
 	* `english_utils.py` - fasttext functions, text processing functions